Aki0x137/Obsidian-Backups/Rust Notes/Ownership & Borrowing.md

 ```

 - When we pass, a value to function(in the above code `say` to `print_out`), we transfer ownership to that function.
-- Once we transfer ownership, the value is out of scope, in the callee.
+- Once we transfer ownership, the value is out of scope, in the caller.
 - If we try to access the value of the transferred/moved, we get error, since the value is no longer **valid**.

 - But we do need to pass values around functions.
 To do that, we need to tell the compiler, how exactly the value will be used.